-USAID’s efforts have helped maintain the ecological integrity of the Congo Basin’s tropical rainforest, which is still largely intact while other tropical forests around the world are being severely depleted.
-USAID’s Central Africa Program for the Environment protects biodiversity, landscapes and livelihoods in seven Central African countries of Central Africa.
+We help maintain the ecological integrity of the Congo Basin’s tropical rainforest, which is still largely intact while other tropical forests around the world are being severely depleted.
+USAID’s Central Africa Regional Program for the Environment protects biodiversity, landscapes and livelihoods in seven Central African countries of Central Africa.
 For example, USAID helps governments and communities plan how the forests and land will be used so that they are conserved for future generations, while at the same time providing products such as medicines, wildlife, wood and other products that can improve living standards today.
 These plans have put forest management in the hands of local communities—which has been shown to be among the most effective ways to slow deforestation.

 USAID’s satellite remote sensing technology helps communities, governments and scientists to better understand the changes caused by human activities and can determine areas where more protection is needed.
 This technology, along with forest patrols, has enabled governments in the region to better enforce industrial logging regulations.
-USAID’s satellite technology is free and can be accessed by anyone, making timely information available to a wide variety of users.